NativeScript/docs-v7/getting-started.md

 Congratulations!

-> **Tip**: If you're curious about how NativeScript makes it possible to directly invoke iOS and Android APIs, you can read about [“How NativeScript Works”](http://developer.telerik.com/featured/nativescript-works/) on our blog.
+> **TIP**: If you're curious about how NativeScript makes it possible to directly invoke iOS and Android APIs, you can read about [“How NativeScript Works”](http://developer.telerik.com/featured/nativescript-works/) on our blog.

 ## Next steps